oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 of edge deployments that move application functionality closer to the end-user.

-Management of such systems can be greatly simplified if the creation and lifecycle management of application, infrastructure, and network services can be fully automated and supported across a variety of deployment environments.
-TOSCA was expressly designed to address the complexity associated with managing large systems by providing a language for automating the lifecycle management of large complex systems.

 As a result of the above technology trends, large systems typically involve a wide variety of technologies and include components from multiple vendors.
 This results in management systems based on